-From Plant-Based on a Budget: If you’re not familiar with the potato-y goodness that is Latkes, then this is for you. it’ll give you a taste of a traditional Jewish celebration, Hanukkah, the festival of lights.
+If you’re not familiar with the potato-y goodness that is Latkes, then this is for you.
+It'll give you a taste of a traditional Jewish celebration, Hanukkah, and the festival of lights.
 But these delicious sweet potato latkes can be eaten at any time and enjoyed by the whole family,

 The traditional version of latkes uses eggs to bind the grated potatoes, but this plant-based option uses a flax egg to replace them.
 It’s basically flax meal and water mixed together to create a gelatinous mixture.
+If you want more vegan egg replacer ideas, here's a helpful article you might like.
 Now, it’s often a big debate on how to top these tasty potato pancakes.
 They can be topped with some vegan sour cream or applesauce.

 I know applesauce with potato cakes might sound a bit strange, but the combination goes so well.
 It is a great recipe to try with the kids, and add some healthy starches into their diet like sweet potatoes and good fats like flaxseeds.

 If you’ve never tried these before and feel a bit intimidated by the process, or you make these every year around Hanukkah but can’t seem to get them right, then we have some fantastic tips to share with you!
 Take note on how to become a latke guru:

 These Sweet Potato Latke Cakes are pretty delicious on their own, but a good dip takes them to a whole new level of goodness.
 Apart from the traditional applesauce, you could make a classic onion dip to go with them.
 Yum!

 Combine the flaxseed meal and water in a bowl.
 Stir well to combine and refrigerate until you’re ready to use it.